-Vision 2015, the blueprint for establishing Virginia as a producer of world-class wines, resulted from Governor Mark R. Warner's 2004 Wine Study Work Group's work in collaboration with members of the Virginia wine industry.
+Vision 2020 is the blueprint for establishing Virginia as a producer of world-class wines, resulted from Governor Mark R. Warner's 2004 Wine Study Work Group's work in collaboration with members of the Virginia wine industry.

-The Virginia Wine Industry Strategic Plan outlined within Vision 2015 has six objectives.
+The Virginia Wine Industry Strategic Plan outlined within Vision 2015 has three objectives.

 The Virginia Wine Board contracts research to improve viticultural and enological practices in the Virginia wine industry.
 To see a full listing of research reports, click here.